-- Avoid cheap and flimsy ‘waterproof’ material in favour of real fabric, then waterproof everything inside the panniers with carrier bags or drybags if and when it rains.
+- Avoid cheap and flimsy ‘waterproof’ material in favour of real fabric, then waterproof everything inside the panniers with carrier bags or drybags as necessary.

-- Consider pannier covers, which are essentially giant shower‐caps for panniers; they’ll get you to the next bus shelter when paired with an effective mudguard to stop road‐spray soaking the bags from behind.
+- Consider buying or making waterproof pannier covers, which are essentially giant elasticated shower caps; they’ll get you to the next shelter (especially when paired with an effective mudguard to stop road-spray soaking the bags from behind).

-What you’re looking for at this end of the spectrum is a capacity that matches your packing needs, compatibility with your racks, and as little to go wrong as possible.
+What you’re looking for at this end of the spectrum is a capacity that matches your packing needs, compatibility with your racks, and as few things to go wrong as possible.

 Of course, if it’s a simple question of what you can beg, borrow or steal, anything is better than nothing!

 Mid-Range Panniers For Cycle Touring